 Yes, Shore Protect Team serves properties on Lake Creek, Caney Creek, and other smaller Montgomery County waterways near Montgomery in addition to Lake Conroe work.
 These smaller streams carry seasonal flood runoff and can erode poorly protected banks on farm and rural residential properties throughout Montgomery County.
 Bank stabilization on smaller Montgomery County creeks uses riprap or retaining wall systems sized for local stream flow conditions rather than the heavier wave-rated designs needed on Lake Conroe's open-water positions.

 Contact Shore Protect Team with your Lake Conroe or stream property location near Montgomery in Montgomery County and photos of your shoreline and existing structures.
-We assess the SJRA permit requirements and lake or stream conditions for your specific location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Montgomery County waterfront project.